VikasMRam/GymAdmin/docs/BATCH_UPDATE.md

 ^ this does not stand anymore, let's follow current schema where images belong to gallery and gallery to gallery-able polymorphic relationshiop

+The only thing that we have to change in the model is calling the db `sequence` column in the db `order` of `sortOrder` in the api.

 ## Data schema

 ```